surevine/spiffing/FAQ.md

 your clearance would therefore include TLP:AMBER and TLP:GREEN explicitly.

-Clearances are also used to express what information can legally pass through certain channels, because that channel isn't encrypted, goes to a forign power, or whatever.
+Clearances are also used to express what information can legally pass through certain channels, because that channel isn't encrypted, goes to a foreign power, or whatever.

 Some systems prefer to use a label as a clearance; this is problematic because a clearance isn't validated but a label is (or should be), and label used in this way has to indicate a clearance "up to" a particular classification.